 With the holiday season underway, I am once again in a constant state of stress.
 No, I’m not worried about the big family get together or the holiday budget.
 And no, the constant mob that surrounds the mall isn’t getting to me.
-There is one thing that weighs on me during the holiday season: what do I buy my wife for Christmas?
+There is one thing that weighs on me during the holiday season: what do I buy my significant other for Christmas?

 With that thought in mind, I set out to create a list of things to consider when hiring an entertainment agency.
-Hopefully, this will help you more than my wife’s list helps me.
+Hopefully, this will help you more than my Christmas list helps me.
 Happy hunting!

 What kind of entertainment do they offer?

 A quick way to shorten your list of potential agencies down is to look at what kind of entertainment they offer and for what type of events?
 Do they have entertainment specifically geared towards fundraisers, corporate holiday parties, company picnics?
 If the agency you are considering doesn’t cater to the event you are planning, you might want to look somewhere else because this probably means they do not specialize in the type of event you are planning.

 You might also want to look elsewhere if the agency does not have the type of entertainment you are considering.
 A good agency should have a plethora of entertainment options from hypnotists to comedians.
 If they can’t offer a variety of options they might not be the agency for you.

 A sign of prestige in the entertainment agency business is what entertainers an agency can get in touch with.
 Can an agency get you Seth Meyers?
 Jim Gaffigan?
 If they can, then they probably have a good network of industry connections.
 They shouldn’t have a problem putting you in touch with the right people and getting you plenty of options if they can get high brow stars.

 What is their experience level?